jupyterhub/ltiauthenticator/README.md

 #### Custom Configuration with JupyterHub's Helm Chart

-If you are running **JupyterHub within a Kubernetes Cluster**, deployed using helm, you need to supply the LTI 1.3 (OIDC/OAuth2) endpoints.
-The example below also demonstrates how customize the `lti13.username_key` to set the user's give name:
+If you are running **JupyterHub within a Kubernetes Cluster**, deployed using helm, you need to supply the LTI 1.3 (OIDC/OAuth2) endpoints and required out-of-band registration settings.
+The example below also demonstrates how customize the `username_key` to set the user's give name:

 ```yaml
 # Custom config for JupyterHub's helm chart